comprna/R2Dtool/README.md

 The plot shows the proportion of sites that have greater than 10% m6A methylation, and their distances to local splice-junctions:

-Distances to downstream junctions are indicated on the right side of the plot.
-Distances to upstream junctions are indicated on the left side of the plot.
+Distances to downstream junctions are indicated on the right side of the plot, and distances to upstream junctions are indicated on the left side of the plot.
+To reverse the focus, so that splice junctions are centered at x = 0 and m6A sites are plotted around junctions, pass the '-r' flag to R2_plotMetaJunction.R.

 ![Distribution of m6A sites around exon junctions](./assets/metajunction_m6A.png)